decentralized-identity/faq/docs/spec.md

-Verifiable Credentials combine properties and superpowers from many different mental models and forms of prior art: Linked Data, JSON Web Tokens, Ontologies, and ETL systems, to name a few.
+Verifiable Credentials combine properties and superpowers from many different mental models and forms of prior art: Linked Data, JSON Web Tokens, Ontologies, and Extract, Transform + Load (ETL) systems, to name a few.
 The [data model specification](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-data-registries) for VCs is governed in the [W3C](https://w3.org).
 They are like portable, free-floating data points, which are not exactly documents or files or "records"